The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Top 100 law firm Thrings has offices in London, Bristol, Bath and Swindon.
 In recent years, the firm has undergone significant organic growth and has built on its commercial focus.
 The firm provides a full range of legal services to a broad client base, including SMEs, corporates and multinational companies, and also handles high-value family law matters.

 The star performers

-Agriculture and estates; Commercial litigation; Commercial property; Construction; Corporate and commercial; Employment; Environment; Family; Insolvency and corporate recovery; Intellectual property; Media and entertainment; Personal tax, trusts and probate; Planning; Property litigation; Real estate: commercial property; Sport; TMT: IT and telecoms.
+Agriculture and estates; Banking and finance; Commercial litigation; Commercial property; Construction; Corporate and commercial; Employment; Environment; Family; Insolvency and corporate recovery; Intellectual Property; IT and telecoms; Media and entertainment; Personal, tax, trusts and probate; Planning; Property litigation.

 A day in the life of...

 Alexia Aradipiotis trainee solicitor, Thrings LLP

 8.45am: I arrive at work, having walked a short distance to the office from home.
 I begin my day by making myself a hot drink while catching up with colleagues.
 Thrings is an incredibly friendly and social firm so having a quick chat in the kitchen area with colleagues from other teams is the norm.
 I head back to my desk and read through my emails to see if anything urgent has come through that needs immediate attention.
 I then turn to my work schedule and prioritise my tasks.